Solving the apprentice recruitment crisis

 A Well Oiled Machine

 - SOY is running at roughly 200% of their required hiring objectives (which had initially seemed aggressive).
 The program is attracting an abundance of great talent, faster than contractors can absorb.
-SOY is currently only able to place approximately 17% of candidates that meet their minimum FitScore® requirements.
+SOY is currently only able to place 17% of candidates that meet their minimum FitScore requirements.

 - Attrition of new apprentices has decreased significantly – from roughly 40% to 7%.
-The new recruits who have been screened for a strong job fit, stay longer.
+The new recruits with a strong job fit, stay longer.

-- A recent satisfaction survey of apprentices and their employers showed a 91.1% satisfaction rate.
+- A recent satisfaction survey of apprentices and employers showed a 91.1% satisfaction rate.

-- 24% of the apprentices hired identify with at least one of the populations in the diversification targets which was also well above the mandated target.
-This clearly indicates that when you lead with behavioral algorithms to screen for fit/compatibility, you avoid the unconscious bias that can happen when people look at resumes as a first step.
+- 24% of the apprentices hired identify with at least one of the populations in the diversity targets which was also well above the mandated target.
+This clearly indicates that, when you lead with behavioral algorithms to screen for fit/compatibility, you avoid the unconscious bias that occurs when résumés are the first step.
 The inevitable outcome is a more diverse group of candidates.

 Many elements have contributed to the success of the SOY initiative including:

-• The Science of Selection.
+- The Science of Selection.
 From the outset, SOY relies upon a screening process that identifies the applicants who have a strong job ‘fit’ – those who are behaviorally well-suited for the realities of the job.
-The Fit First behavioral assessment is integrated into the application process as the primary screen.
-The focus on ‘fit, first’ (looking for the right person, not the right resume) has contributed significantly to creating opportunity for those who had historically faced barriers, and to the exceptionally low attrition rate the program has e sustained.
+The Fit First® behavioral assessment is integrated into the application process as the primary screen.
+The focus on ‘fit, first’ (looking for the right person, not the right résumé) has contributed significantly to creating opportunity for those who had historically faced barriers, and to the exceptionally low attrition rate the program has sustained.

 Collaboration: the Foundation for Success